wryan67/VoltageCatcher/readme.md

 ## Prerequisites

-This Library is based on [WiringPi](http://wiringpi.com/), so, you'll need make sure you have WiringPi installed before you can succesfully compile this library.
+Voltage Catcher is based on [WiringPi](http://wiringpi.com/), so, you'll need make sure you have WiringPi installed before you can succesfully compile this library.